An exact multiple-time-step variational formulation for the committor and the transition rate: Results

 We examine the behavior of committors predicted using the VCN and EVCN loss functions at different lag times.
 We compute committors for individual conformations in the sampled trajectories and then visualize the results in two ways.
 First, we plot the average committor for structures in a bin defined by a pair of CV values.
 Second, we partition the predicted committor into 20 uniformly spaced bins over $[0,1]$, and for each bin, we plot the mean empirical committor against the mean predicted committor.
 In the latter set of plots, which we term ``reliability diagrams'' in line with the machine learning literature (which also calls them ``calibration curves''), each point is from a single model.
 Perfect alignment between the predicted and empirical committors corresponds to points lying along the diagonal (shown in black).

 We first look at AIB\textsubscript{9} (Fig.~\ref{fig:aib9}).
 At the shortest lag time (\qty{1}{\pico\second}), CV projections of the predicted committor exhibit a checkered pattern reflecting the boundaries of the intermediate states.
 The reliability diagrams show substantial noise, but the means follow the diagonal.
 These artifacts arise because the VCN and EVCN losses are both relatively insensitive to slowly decaying modes, encouraging the committor to be flat within intermediate states at the expense of transition states between them.
 At the intermediate lag time (\qty{100}{\pico\second}), the committor becomes qualitatively accurate for both loss functions.
 At the longest lag time (\qty{10}{\nano\second}), the committor for EVCN remains accurate, while the committor for VCN appears flattened in the transition region and exhibits large jumps near the boundaries of states $A$ and $B$.
-These behaviors are reflected in the reliability diagrams.
+These behaviors are reflected in the reliability diagrams; there are significant deviations from the diagonal for VCN but not EVCN.
 We can explain this behavior by considering $\E[\hat{u}(X_0) \hat{u}(X_\tau)] \approx \E[\hat{u}(X_0)] \E[\hat{u}(X_\tau)]$ as $\tau \to \infty$.
 With this approximation, \eqref{eq:vcn_loss} is minimized when $u(x) = \1_B(x)$ for $x \notin D$ and $u(x) = \E[\1_B(X_0)] / \E[\1_{D^\comp}(X_0)]$ otherwise.